 The same research suggests a reason to be optimistic and hopeful.
 Researchers found that when we are made aware of the change in behavior, corrections can be made.

-In other words, this same research suggests that when parents point out the change in behavior by specifically noting that, “Sweetheart, you seem to be giving up too easily on your math and ask me for help when I know you can figure this out.
+In other words, this same research suggests that when parents point out the change in behavior by specifically noting that, “Sweetheart, you seem to be giving up too easily on your math and ask me for help too quickly, when I know you can figure this out.
 Try a little harder, and I will check on you in a few minutes.
 I know you can do it.”